shivathapaa/Nepali-Date-Picker/README-js.md

 | `--ndp-border` | `#d3d4d8` | Field / select borders. |
 | `--ndp-error` | `#ba1a1a` | Validation error color. |
 | `--ndp-radius` | `12px` | Corner radius. |

+Not every element reads every property: a text field has no day grid to tint.
+Each documents its own subset in the shipped `custom-elements.json`, which editors with custom-element support (WebStorm, or VS Code with the Lit plugin) use for per-tag completion.

 ```css
 /* Brand accent */